 Before you start thinking this is some money-grabbing scheme targeting foreigners, all drivers are required to have liability insurance.
 Unfortunately, the Mexican legal system is much less lenient if an accident occurs.
 When it comes to driving, Murphy’s Law is a very real threat, no matter how carefully you drive.
 If you get into a car accident while in Mexico, there may be trouble even if authorities can’t determine who’s at fault.
 Mexican authorities can legally arrest you and impound your car.

 Renting a Car in Mexico?
-You Need Insurance
+You need car rental coverage

 For those that live north of the border, you’ll find that renting a car in Mexico is no different than renting a car in the US.
 Same as in the US, you need to arm yourself with a valid credit card, driver’s license, and passport.
 You can also book in advance online or through the App to get a better rate.
 The only difference is the mandatory car rental insurance in Mexico.